esp-rs/no_std-training/book/src/03_5_http_client.md

 ✅ `write` the following message to the socket and `flush` it: `b"GET / HTTP/1.0\r\nHost: www.mobile-j.de\r\n\r\n"`

-✅ Then we wait for the reponse and read it out.
+✅ Then we wait for the response and read it out.
 ```rust,ignore
 let wait_end = current_millis() + 20 * 1000;
 loop {